 At first look, the viewer may think the humans in their tiny boats are doomed to perish in the sea but they probably won’t.
 The fishermen do not look panicked.
 On the contrary, they seem to be manning their oars with full diligence.
 They are depicted as if they are experienced and know how to overcome such a situation.
 These slim, swift boats were used to transport fresh fish from nearby fishing villages to the markets of Edo (today Tokyo).
 Edo at that time was one of the largest cities in the world, presumably number two after London.
 So one can imagine the huge amounts of fresh food that needed to be transported to the Japanese capital every morning to feed an estimated population of more than one million.

 Check the DailyArt print with The Great Wave here.

-This article may look like a cheap advertisement but what we wanted to do here was to give a shout to our new DailyArt Prints project with prints which were created to make great art history masterpieces even closer to us.
-What sounds better than to have an amazingly printed reproduction of a beloved artwork hang on your wall?
-Now, until December 1st during Black Friday Week with a 15% off promo, it can make a perfect gift for you or your loved ones for Christmas.
+This article may look like a cheap advertisement but what we wanted to do here was to give a shout to our DailyArt Prints project with prints that were created to make great art history masterpieces even closer to us.
+What sounds better than having an amazingly printed reproduction of a beloved artwork hang on your wall?

 Check them out here!